Morthais/data_structure_final/2-set.md

 ## Helpful Python Module

 Sets are a data structure which is built-in to core Python.
-Here is a link to the documentation of built-in operations which may help you solve the problem.
+Here is a link to the documentation of built-in set operations which may help you solve the problem.

 [Python Set Documentation](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset)